deepin-community/fontforge/doc/sphinx/scripting/scripting-alpha.rst

    more information).
 If the "all" argument is specified and is a nonzero integer, then all extrema will be added; otherwise, some that would be very close to existing endpoints will not be added.

+.. function:: AddInflections()

+   If the curvature of a spline in a glyph changes sign then break the spline so that there will be a point at all points of inflection.

+.. function:: Balance()

+   For all cubic bezier splines of the glyph make the line between the control points parallel to the chord such that the area is preserved.
+This is an improved version of the algorithm known as "tunnify".

+.. function:: Harmonize()

+   For all bezier splines of the glyph move the smooth on-curve points between its adjacent control points such that the adjacent curvatures become equal.

 .. function:: AddHHint(start,width)